 - Multipurpose Building for racquetball, basketball, jogging, swimming and weight lifting.

 - Student Recreation and Wellness Center with every kind of workout equipment you can think of, including a running track, basketball courts, rock-climbing wall and more.

 A great way to pursue a special interest or theme, learning communities consist of small groups of 20-25 students.
 In a learning community, you will take two to four courses that are proven to enhance your academic success.

-UCM's Student Success Center provides a comprehensive array of programs, resources and services to guide you through academic challenges that may arise from time to time.
+UCM's Learning Commons provides a comprehensive array of programs, resources and services to guide you through academic challenges that may arise from time to time.
 In collaboration with academic departments across campus, SSC is the central location for tutoring at UCM.
 The center, located on the third floor of the James C. Kirkpatrick Library, houses tutoring and assistance for all academic disciplines.
 The center is free and open to any UCM student.